swagnercarena/hgmca/README.rst

 --------------------------

 If you intend to use gmca or hgmca together with the scale discretized wavelet transform, you will need to install ``s2let``.
 The instructions for installation can be found on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`.
-While the installation will take a few minutes, the instructions below should be comprehensive enough
+While the installation will take a few minutes, the instructions below should be comprehensive enough.
+Note that <some path> means that you must replace that input with the path on your computer.

 1. Install CFITSIO using brew (or equivalent).
 Use brew info to get the path.